Moises2121/moises2121.github.io/SoftwareEngineering.md

 ---
 ## Outcomes
 <div style="text-align: justify;">
 <p>I am confident that the outcomes came out as expected.
 The enhanced version will now evaluate computing solutions and manage trade-offs between architectural layers, by demonstrating abilities to use skills and tools for the purpose of implementing a solution to accomplish industry goals.
-It also implements industry tools such as ROOM, LiveData and repository to build a maintainable architecture, outlining the outcome on delivering a professional and coherent application to our weight tracking audience.
+It also implements industry tools such as Room, LiveData and repository to build a maintainable architecture, outlining the outcome on delivering a professional and coherent application to our weight tracking audience.
 Finally, it fixes collaborative failures where a different user might see the first user’s personal data due to having <i>test</i> user hardcoded in the application, which mitigates design flaws and ensures privacy and enhanced security of personal data.</p>

 <p>Overall, this enhancement helped the functionality and reliability of the application’s usage.
 It does not break the overall architecture and core requirements, it simply improves the areas that needed more coverage from the first release.</p>